Skye Terrier: Under threat

+There are concerns that the breed is under threat of extinction with only 30 born in the UK in 2005.
+It is today one of the most endangered of the Vulnerable Native Breeds of that country.
+The breed may disappear completely within 40 years.

 Appearance

 Coat

 The Skye is double coated with a short, soft undercoat and a hard, straight topcoat.
 The shorter hair of the head veils the forehead and eyes, forming a moderate beard.
 The ears are generally well feathered and, in prick-eared examples, the hair normally falls like a fringe, accenting the form, and blending with the side locks.

 Colour

-Fawn, blue, dark or light grey, blonde, and black with black points (ears and muzzle) all occur.
-They may have any self colour, allowing for some shading of same colour on the body and a lighter undercoat, so long as the nose and ears are black.
+Fawn, dark or light silver-grey, and cream are the standard colours.
+Regardless of colour all Skye terriers should have black points on their ears. muzzle and nose.
 There is generally no further patterning on the body, but a small white spot on the chest is relatively common.

 Types

 Except for the shape and size of the ears, there is no significant difference nor preference given between the prick- and drop-eared types.
 When prick, they are medium-sized, carried high on the skull and angled slightly outwards.